opichals/express/guide.md

     });

 The _req.session_ object also has methods such as _Session#touch()_, _Session#destroy()_, _Session#regenerate()_ among others to maintain and manipulate sessions.
 For more information view the [Connect Session](http://senchalabs.github.com/connect/session.html) documentation.

+### Migration Guide

+ Pre-beta Express developers may reference the [Migration Guide](migrate.html) to get up to speed on how to upgrade your application.

 ### req.header(key[, defaultValue])